 What is an IT Decision Maker ITDM?

-The Chief Data Officer and Chief Information Security Officer (CISO) are also standard job titles in enterprise organizations.
-They are responsible for business decision-making and purchasing software and other tech.
+The Chief Data Officer and Chief Information Security Officer (CISO) are job titles in enterprise organizations.
+They are responsible for business decision-making and purchasing data and security-specific software and technology.

 The next most common title is Executive Vice President, Senior Vice President, or just Vice President of Information Technology.
 They often refer to themselves as the “Head of IT” or “Head of” Engineering, Software, Data Science, etc.